ppad-tech/secp256k1/README.md

   std dev              882.9 ps   (647.8 ps ..
 1.317 ns)
 ```

+This is likely to be within acceptable limits for all but the most
-Because we don't make "hard" guarantees of constant-time execution, take
+extreme security requirements, but because we don't make "hard"
+guarantees of constant-time execution, take reasonable security
-reasonable security precautions as appropriate.
-You shouldn't deploy the
+precautions as appropriate.
+You shouldn't deploy the implementations
-implementations within in any situation where they could easily be used
+within in any situation where they could easily be used as an oracle to
-as an oracle to construct a [timing attack][timea], and you shouldn't
+construct a [timing attack][timea], and you shouldn't give sophisticated
-give sophisticated malicious actors [access to your computer][flurl].
+malicious actors [access to your computer][flurl].

 If you discover any vulnerabilities, please disclose them via
 security@ppad.tech.